West Virginia Online Betting

 Under provisions in the act, sports betting in the state is regulated by the West Virginia Lottery Commission and takes place at sportsbooks inside existing casinos.

 In early August, the West Virginia Lottery Commission posted official sports regulations.
 Days later, it granted its first official sports betting licenses.
-It looks like the state is on track to launch sports betting in time for football season.

 West Virginia has had pari-mutuel wagering on horse and greyhound races since The Charles Town Races first opened in December 1933.
 The West Virginia Racing Commission in Charleston oversees both the greyhound and horse racing industries.